tuscb/spider-th-public/README.md

 Note that you can change 10 to the desired number of record.

 ## Summary
 This is not a production MongoDB configuration.
-It simply iillustrates how to add and pull data from MongDB database including how data are stored in json file the most efficient method for successfully importing MongoDB code.
+It simply illustrates how to add and pull data from MongDB database including how data are stored in json file the most efficient method for successfully importing MongoDB code.

+The code here: https://github.com/spiderInThailand/spider-thailand-public is a publicly available portion of the backend in production.

 ## Contacts
 If you have any suggestion or find a bug, please contact us by email or Spider in Thailand: https://spiderthailand.info.